Three Steps: First Step

 The First Step consists of large boulders that pose a serious obstacle because of their location high in the Death Zone.
-Many mountaineers have died near the First Step, among them "Green Boots", a corpse wearing neon green climbing boots and a red coat, which until 2014 was a sombre landmark for climbers to gauge their distance to the top, and which has now been possibly identified as Tsewang Paljor.
-Other climbers known to have died near the First Step are Tsewang Smanla and Dorje Morup, who died on the same day as Green Boots and David Sharp.
+Many mountaineers have died near the First Step, among them "Green Boots", a corpse wearing neon green climbing boots and a red coat, which until 2014 was a sombre landmark for climbers to gauge their distance to the top, and which has now been identified as Dorje Morup.
+Other climbers known to have died near the First Step are Tsewang Smanla and Tsewang Paljor, who died on the same day as Green Boots, and David Sharp.

 Second Step

 The Second Step is a steep section at an altitude of 8,610 m with a climbing height of 40 m, of which the last five are almost vertical.
-The step may have been climbed for the first time in 1960 when Wang Fuzhou, Gongbu and Qu Yinhua claimed to have completed the first ascent via the north ridge, with their teammate Liu Lianman volunteering to be a human ladder up the step.
+The step may have been climbed for the first time in 1960 when Wang Fuzhou, Gongbu, and Qu Yinhua claimed to have completed the first ascent via the north ridge, with their teammate Liu Lianman volunteering to be a human ladder up the step.
 Despite being widely accepted, there is inconclusive evidence to support the claim.
 The climbing difficulty of this spot was reduced in 1975 when a Chinese team fixed an aluminium ladder to the step that has been used since then by almost all climbers.
 In 2007, out of safety considerations, the original 15 ft ladder was replaced with a new one by Chinese and international mountaineers.
 The original ladder is now on display at the Mount Qomolangma Museum in Tibet.

 The 1921 British Mount Everest reconnaissance expedition was the first to attempt to climb Mount Everest.
 It was followed by further British expeditions in 1922, 1924, and 1933.
 The climbers had to make the ascent from the north, since Nepal was closed.
 The situation became reversed after the communist victory in the Battle of Chamdo; expeditions launched after that had to use the southern approach through Nepal.
 The technical difficulties, especially in climbing the Second Step, were still unknown.
 There is ongoing discussion as to whether the Second Step was ever surmounted by George Mallory and Andrew Irvine in 1924.
 It was surmounted in 1960 as part of the first ascent of Mount Everest via the north route, when a shoulder stand was used to climb the last 5 m.

 The step was first climbed unaided in 1985, by the Spanish Òscar Cadiach.
 He assessed the final rock face as 5.7 to 5.8 (V+ in UIAA classification).

 Theo Fritsche, an Austrian, climbed the step in 2001 free solo on-sight and came to a similar conclusion.
 Conrad Anker climbed the Second Step in 1999 and assessed the level of difficulty as 5.10.
 On this ascent Anker supported himself using the Chinese ladder.
 In 2007, Anker repeated the climb with Leo Houlding; this time, however, he first removed the ladder in order to climb the step unaided.